Researchers develop “designer yeast” as palm oil alternative

 Purakan™ is a patented breakthrough in natural scalp care, proven to outperform market leaders on pruritus, dandruff, itching, and flaking.
 It replaces synthetic options like ZPT and piroctone olamine.
-Clinical studies show 89.7% of participants experienced reduced dandruff and itching within just seven days.This technical paper is brought to you by Mane Kancor.Balchem: Sulphur enters beauty-from-within formulations
+Clinical studies show 89.7% of participants experienced reduced dandruff and itching within just seven days.This technical paper is brought to you by Mane Kancor.IFF and Chemist Confessions: Bringing osmolytes to the forefront

 Personal care industry 2025: Most read stories